 Assuming all lawyers represent clients in court can lead to confusion when seeking legal help.
 It’s crucial to know that not every lawyer is authorized to engage in litigation.
 By differentiating between the two, individuals can make informed decisions when needing legal assistance.

 Other misconceptions involve regional terminology differences.
 The terms might vary internationally and impact professional roles.
-For instance, in the UK, “barrister” and “solicitor” have specific functions distinct from American counterparts.
+For instance, in the UK, “barrister” and “solicitor” have specific functions distinct from their American counterparts.
 Knowing these nuances ensures individuals choose the correct legal support when navigating different legal systems.

 Conclusion